background image for GxP Lifeline

 • …you failed to follow your SOP, determine why the step was not documented and caught in time, and explain how you will be improving your laboratory system to prevent similar future errors.1

-Quality System Inspection Techniques (QSIT) and More
+Mastering Quality System Inspection Techniques (QSIT) for Effective GMP Audits

 Today’s Quality System Inspection Technique (QSIT)2 outlined by the FDA provides a predictable approach for any external FDA audits you are expecting.
 It also serves as a framework for any internal GMP audits you complete.
 It takes into consideration the six systems that make up a quality program.
 The six systems include: